-At FNPSS we rely on our partners to ensure we are offering the highest quality in training and resources to First Nations, and minimizing duplication while maximizing resources.
-Through partnerships we work collaboratively with various organizations and levels of government to help First Nation communities excel and build capacity.
+At FNPSS, we collaborate with our partners to ensure we are offering the highest quality in training and resources to First Nations, and minimizing duplication while maximizing resources.
+Through partnerships, we work collaboratively with various organizations and levels of government to help First Nation communities excel and build capacity.
 We also work with other First Nation institutions and organizations in BC and across Canada to facilitate coordinated support for capacity development in governance and governance administration.

 FNPSS has many informal partners, but has formalized partnerships through agreements with various organizations.

-FNPSS and the FNSS signed a Memorandum of Understanding (MOU) with ARMA Canada Region, ARMA Vancouver Chapter and ARMA Vancouver Island Chapter on April 25, 2019, committing to work together to identify learning needs and develop and implement strategies to strengthen and enhance the information governance capacity of First Nations in British Columbia, First Nations’ governing bodies and institutions.
+The FNPSS and the First Nations Summit (FNS) signed a Memorandum of Understanding (MOU) with ARMA Canada Region, ARMA Vancouver Chapter and ARMA Vancouver Island Chapter on April 25, 2019, committing to work together to identify learning needs and develop and implement strategies to strengthen and enhance the information governance capacity of First Nations in British Columbia, First Nations’ governing bodies and institutions.

 ARMA Canada Region, and the local ARMA Chapters, are associations of Records and Information Management professionals in Canada under ARMA International.
 The members and committees of ARMA Canada, Vancouver and Vancouver Island have expertise in Records and Information Management (RIM) and associated methodologies.

 The 2019 MOU replaced a previous MOU signed with ARMA Canada and Vancouver in 2010.

 - Through the 2019 MOU, the parties agreed to the establishment of the Information Governance Advisory Committee (IGAC) to provide advisory expertise, and develop and implement work plans for mentorship, training and capacity building opportunities in records management and information governance.